stellar-deprecated/bridge-server/readme_compliance.md

 ## Config

-The `config_compliance.toml` file must be present in a working directory.
+The `compliance.cfg` file must be present in a working directory (you can load another file by using `-c` parameter).
+Here is an [example configuration file](https://github.com/stellar/bridge-server/blob/master/compliance_example.cfg).
 Config file should contain following values:

 * `external_port` - external server listening port (should be accessible from public)
 * `internal_port` - internal server listening port (should be accessible from your internal network only!)